You are currently viewing HOW TO CHANGE THE MAXIMUM SPEED OF YOUR DRIVE SYSTEM

 Figure 1.
 USB Connector Type B

 Next, you’ll need to download the Roborun+ Software.
 The Roboteq ‘Download Center’ webpage is shown in Figure 2.
-The software can be downloaded from the following link:
+One can download the software from the following link:

 Roborun+ Software: